Chief Dan George: Personal life

 Chief Dan George's grand-nephew, Chief Jesse "Nighthawk" George, currently resides in Chesapeake, Virginia, and is the Inter-Tribal Peace Chief for the Commonwealth of Virginia.

 Activism

 During his acting career, he worked to promote better understanding by non-aboriginals of the First Nations people.
-His soliloquy, Lament for Confederation, an indictment of the appropriation of native territory by European colonialism, was performed at the City of Vancouver's celebration of the Canadian centennial in 1967.
+His soliloquy, Lament for Confederation, an indictment of the appropriation of native territory by European colonialism, was performed at the City of Vancouver's celebration of the Canadian Centennial in 1967.
 This speech is credited with escalating native political activism in Canada and touching off widespread pro-native sentiment among non-natives.

 Accolades

-Chief Dan George received the following accolades for Little Big Man (film).
+Chief Dan George received the following accolades for Little Big Man.

-Honors and legacy
+Honours and legacy

 In 1971, George was made an Officer of the Order of Canada.

 He was included on the Golden Rule Poster under "Native Spirituality" with the quote: "We are as much alive as we keep the earth alive".

 Canadian actor Donald Sutherland narrated the following quote from his poem "My Heart Soars" in the opening ceremonies of the 2010 Winter Olympics in Vancouver.